tecnobabble/vulnfeed_2_tenb/README.md

 SC_PORT=8443
 ```

-#### Notes:
+#### Configuration Notes:
-* SC_ADDRESS can be an IP or hostname
+* SC_ADDRESS can be an IP or hostname.
-* SC_PORT is optional; defaults to 443
+* SC_PORT is optional; defaults to 443.
-* The user who's API keys you select should be a part of the same primary group as your main users.
-No specific user role is needed for this user, as any user can create queries or view plugin data.
+* The user who's API keys you select should be a part of the same primary group as the user who will use the queries, though queries can be shared to other groups.
+* No specific user role is needed for this user, as any user can create queries or view plugin data.

+## Requirements
 * T.sc 5.13 or higher is required for [API key usage](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)
+* Docker; though technically you can run the script standalone (not supported).
+* Internet access for the container to access the RSS feed of the cyber threat feed you're grabbing
+* Network access to your T.sc instance over the UI/API interface (default is TCP 443)

 ## Usage